wealdtech/ethdo/docs/usage.md

 `ethdo validator yield` calculates the expected yield given the number of validators.
 Options include:

 - `validators` use a specified number of validators rather than the current number of active validators
+- `epoch` the epoch for which to calculate yield; defaults to the current epoch
 - `json` obtain detailed information in JSON format

 ```sh